ortus-boxlang/boxlang-docs/language/arrays.md

 Now, have you detected something funny with the ordering of the elements?
 Come on, look closer.......
 They start with `1` and not `0`, now isn't that funny.
 BoxLang is one of the few languages where array indexes start at `1` and not `0`.
 So if you have a PHP, Ruby, or Java background, remember that `1` is where you start.
 Is this good or bad?
 Well, we will refrain from pointing fingers for now.

 {% hint style="info" %}
-All arrays in Boxlang are passed by **passed by reference**.
+All arrays in BoxLang are passed by **passed by reference**.
 Please remember this when working with arrays and passing them to functions.
 There is also the `passby=reference|value` attribute to function arguments where you can decide whether to pass by reference or value.
 {% endhint %}

 ## Arrays in Code

-Let's go ahead and model some code in Boxlang using our fancy REPL tool CommandBox:
+Let's go ahead and model some code in BoxLang using our fancy REPL tool CommandBox:

 ![](../assets/arrays\_in\_code.png)